leondutoit/pg-need-to-know/notes.md

     - group_add_remove: members: {data_users:[], data_owners: []}, and tests
     - show user ids and names in registerations
 - move HTTP client code to own repo
+- full review of docs
+- write about the implementation
+- add script to generate interactive html docs, and presentation
+- make a presentation, with visual representations of the model